Prag8855/aab/content/guides/eid-online-ausweisfunktion.md

 ### 1. Check if it's activated

+Some residence permits come with the eID feature already activated.[^4]

-Download the [AusweisApp](https://www.ausweisapp.bund.de/en/home), and use your phone to scan your residence permit.
+**[Download the AusweisApp](https://www.ausweisapp.bund.de/en/home)**, and use your phone to scan your residence permit.
 The app will tell you if your eID already works.

-If you received your residence permit by mail, the eID is not activated.
-If you picked it up at the *Ausländerbehörde*, it's sometimes activated.[^4] Ask them to activate it when you pick up the residence permit.

-After you apply for your residence permit, you will get a letter with a PIN for your eID.
-It arrives 2 weeks before your new residence permit.[^3]

 ### 2. Activate your eID